George Albert Bazaine-Hayter: Military service

-Bazaine-Hayter engaged as a volunteer on July 19, 1862 in the 34th infantry regiment.
+Bazaine-Hayter engaged as a volunteer on 19 July 1862 in the 34th infantry regiment.
 When war was declared in 1870, he was appointed orderly officer of the Marshal commanding the 3rd corps of the Army of the Rhine.
 He attended all the battles fought under Metz.

-When describing the French position in the Franco-Prussian War, in particular, the shortomings of the military organisation; incoherence of the first operations; and the incompetence of command, which were described as a "harbinger of inevitable disasters", Bazaine-Hayter stated "We had no preparation: no horses to haul the artillery reserves and the bridge equipment, no tools to dig the trenches; our machine guns arrived directly from the factories and those using them were not properly trained in their use; our artillery was inferior in number, in effectiveness and in reach, in summary, we were powerless against the Prussian artillery.
+When describing the French position in the Franco-Prussian War, in particular, the shortcomings of the military organisation; incoherence of the first operations; and the incompetence of command, which were described as a "harbinger of inevitable disasters", Bazaine-Hayter stated "We had no preparation: no horses to haul the artillery reserves and the bridge equipment, no tools to dig the trenches; our machine guns arrived directly from the factories and those using them were not properly trained in their use; our artillery was inferior in number, in effectiveness and in reach, in summary, we were powerless against the Prussian artillery.
 Our battle formations, already old in 1859, were old-fashioned and stuck in a rut; our procedures and regulations had not been reviewed for over 30 years; our orders, brave beyond doubt, were ignorant, without doctrine and without initiative.
 These were the causes of our defeats, of all our defeats".

 He was taken prisoner on 29 October 1870, but eventually returned to France on 15 March 1871.
-After a short period of redundancy on 23 July 1871, he started back into militrary service on 11 November 1871.
+After a short period of redundancy on 23 July 1871, he started back into military service on 11 November 1871.

 Despite France's loss and his familial connection with François Achille Bazaine, who was eventually convicted of treason for his role in the Franco-Prussian War, Bazaine-Hayter had a successful military career of his own.